Fudgy Vegan Brownies

 Cook Time30 minutes

-Grease an 8x8 metal baking pan.
-Alternately, line the baking pan with 2 sheets of parchment paper, leaving a few inches of overhang on each end (this will make it easier to pull the brownies out cleanly).
+Line an 8x8-inch baking pan with 2 sheets of parchment paper, leaving a few inches of overhang on each end (this will make it easier to pull the brownies out cleanly).
+You could also grease the pan if you prefer.

 In a small bowl or measuring cup, mix the water and ground flax and set aside until thickened (approximately 5 minutes) to create your flax eggs.

 In a small saucepan, melt the vegan butter over medium-low heat until melted.
-Add in the granulated and turbinado sugars and mix well.
+Add in the sugar and mix well.

 Transfer the butter-sugar mixture to a large mixing bowl and mix in the flax-water mixture, vanilla, and oil.

-In a separate bowl, sift the cacao (or cocoa), then add it to the wet mixture and mix well.
+In a separate bowl, sift the cocoa (or cacao), then add it to the wet mixture and mix well.

 Sift together the flour, cornstarch, salt, and baking soda, then mix your dry ingredients into the batter.

 (Warning: This is the most difficult step).
-Allow brownies to cool completely on a wire rack before cutting and enjoying them!
+Allow brownies to cool completely on a wire rack.
+Then, cut them, sprinkle some fleur de sel on top (if using), and enjoy!

 These brownies are meant to be fudgy, so they may appear undercooked, even though they're fully cooked!